 Although rabies is a 100% preventable disease, almost 60,000 people die from it around the world each year.

 Rabies is a fatal but preventable viral disease.
 Rabies spread to people and pets if they are bitten or scratched by a rabid animal.
 In the United States, rabies is mostly found in wild animals like bats, raccoons, skunks, and foxes.
 Over 99% of all human deaths caused by rabid dog bites happen in the developing world, with 95% of deaths occurring in Africa and Asia.
 With the exception of Antarctica, people and animals on every continent are at risk of contracting rabies.

-Louis Pasteur - Founder of the Rabies Vaccine
+Louis Pasteur - Founder of the Rabies Vaccine for Dogs

 Louis Pasteur died on September 28, 1895, shortly after celebrating his 70th birthday.
 He was a French chemist and microbiologist, who developed the first rabies vaccine.
 Rabies was a dreaded and horrible disease that had fascinated popular imagination for centuries because of its mysterious origin and the fear it generated.
 Conquering it would be Pasteur’s final endeavor.